lyuyezhang/LyuyeZhang.github.io/_pages/about.md

 News
 ======
+* May 2026: Our paper "Demystifying and Exploiting ASLR on NVIDIA GPUs" was granted a distinguished paper award at **S&P 2026**.
+* Apr 2026: Our paper "Beyond Similarity Scores: Evidence-Based Third-Party Library Detection for C/C++ Binaries" is accepted by **ISSTA 2026**.
 * Dec 2025: Our paper "Scratching the Iceberg: Unveiling the Outdated Third-Party Native Libraries in Android Apps" is accepted by **SANER 2026**.
 * Oct 2025: Our paper "Minimizing Breaking Changes and Redundancy in Mitigating Technical Lag for Java Projects" is accepted by **ICSE 2026**.
 * Sep 2025: Our paper "FaultSeeker: LLM-Empowered Framework for Blockchain Transaction Fault Localization" is accepted by **ASE 2025**.